 Penalties.
-See part O in the 2006 General Instructions for Forms 1099, 1098, 5498, and W-2G.
+There are penalties for failure to file correct information returns by the due date and for failure to furnish correct payee statements.
+See part O in the 2008 General Instructions for Forms 1099, 1098, 5498, and W-2G for details.

-Amounts discharged in nonlending transactions.
-Until further guidance is issued, no penalty will apply for failure to file Form 1099-C, or provide statements to debtors, for amounts discharged in nonlending transactions.
+Exceptions.
+Until further guidance is issued, no penalty will apply for failure to file Form 1099-C, or provide statements to debtors, for amounts: